mattwilmott/terraform-provider-foreman/README.md

 # terraform-foreman
-Foreman provider for Terraform
+Foreman provider for Terraform - !Please note that this is by no means production ready!

-**Note, I'm a DevOps Engineer who has come from a predominately Ops world.
-I have never written in Go previously instead prefering Ruby, Python, Javascript, Java or Bash.
-Hence this code may actually be completely wrong!
-Use this at your own risk!
-If you'd like to contribute please do, see the instructions below!**
+** Note, I am a sysops guy and have never touched golang in my life.
+I started this project to see if I could provision machines in foreman with terraform.

 ## What is Terraform
 Terraform is an orchestration tool that can be used to deploy and manage the lifecycle of cloud resources such as virtual machines, DNS records etc.